Also called an escalator school

 - Higurashi no Naku Koro ni has got a variation: The school is a small country school, with just one class but still having children of varying ages.

-- Maria-sama Ga Miteru's Lillian Girl's School runs from Kindergarten to University.
-It's mentioned that most of the cast have attended for their entire school days with two flashbacks to Kindergarten (one for Sei, Youko and Eriko and another for Sachiko) and Sei attending the University, though she had to take the entrance exams because she was late getting her paperwork in.
+- Maria-sama ga Miteru's Lillian Girl's School runs from Kindergarten to University.
+It's mentioned that most of the cast have attended for their entire school days with flashbacks to previous years (Sei and Eriko's first meeting during Kindergarten, Sei and Youko's meeting during Middle School, and Sachiko's childhood through her classmate's eyes).
+Sei, herself, is currently attending the University, though she had to take the entrance exams because she was late getting her paperwork in.

 - The school attended by the cast of Kimagure Orange Road is specifically mentioned to be an Elevator School in the first episode.
 Its an extreme example, with classes from Kindergarden straight through high school graduation, and some community college classes.